AntJanus/WebDevelopment.META/Book/2-Learning/1-first-language.md

 ### Frameworks and tools

 PHP has grown significantly more modern in the past several years.
-Some of the main frameworks of today include Laravel, Symfony, and Silex, all of which can run in enterprise environments as well as work for startups.
+Some of the main frameworks of today include Laravel and Symfony, all of which can run in enterprise environments as well as work for startups.

 PHP also has its own package manager (a script that allows for better importing of libraries) called Composer.

-As a sidenote, Wordpress, the largest blogging platform and CMS, runs on PHP and is a requirement for templating.
+As a sidenote, Wordpress, the largest blogging platform and CMS, runs on PHP and PHP is a requirement to work on the templates.

 ### Jobs